Opinion | Biden’s next big move could deliver a crippling blow to Trumpism

 Trumpism’s leftist enemies

 Here’s the larger context.
-We’re witnessing endless obsessing over the constellation of enemies that increasingly define the Trumpified GOP — rioters burning down cities, woke mobs conspiring with Big Tech to effect mass repression of conservatives, Pelosi and “the Squad.”
+We’re witnessing endless obsessing over the constellation of enemies that increasingly define the Trumpified GOP — rioters burning down cities, woke mobs conspiring with Big Tech to effect mass repression of conservatives, Pelosi and “the Squad," etc.

 But that’s also uncontrollably bleeding into an effort to tar Biden and most mainstream Democrats as radical socialists who are similarly destroying the country.